-There’s a lot of information out there about breastfeeding.
-Internet, social networks, but also family and friends.
-Everyone has tips and advice for you when it comes to breastfeeding.
-How can you distinguish between true or false so you can offer the very best to your baby?
+There’s a lot of information available about breastfeeding.
+How can you distinguish between true and false so you can offer the very best to your baby?

 Here are a few examples of some common myths about breastfeeding, followed by explanations for the purpose of clarifying the issue.

 False.
-You can breastfeed your baby even if he/she is premature.
+Babies can be breastfed even if they are premature.
 At birth, depending on the number of weeks spent in the uterus, premature babies may be able to feed a little from the breast, or not at all.
 Various factors influence the time when premature babies are ready to suckle.
-Meanwhile, you can start breastfeeding and maintain your milk production using a breast pump.
-Premature babies take more time to learn how to breastfeed, but with patience, they can be breastfed successfully.
-The help of a health professional specialized in breastfeeding will be of great help.
+In the meantime, you can start breastfeeding and maintain your milk production using a breast pump.

 False.
-Sometimes, women become pregnant while they breastfeed.
-If the mother wishes to, she can continue breastfeeding.
+Sometimes, women become pregnant while they are breastfeeding.
+If the mother wishes to, she can continue to breastfeed.
 It isn’t dangerous for the foetus or the breastfed child.
-However, hormonal changes during pregnancy may affect the quantity and composition of milk production.
-If the quantity of breast milk is insufficient, it’s possible to complement it with infant formula.
-Some babies won’t like the new milk composition and will lose interest in breastfeeding.
+However, hormonal changes during pregnancy may affect the amount of milk production and its composition.
+If the amount of breast milk is insufficient, it’s possible to complement it with infant formula.

 Breastfed babies need other types of milk after six months of age